 If you receive a notice of court proceedings, we recommend obtaining legal advice and contemplating whether or not your matter may be suited to an alternatives to court, before proceeding with the litgation.

 Civil Litigation contains an overriding purpose, that is to facilitate the ‘just, quick and cheap’ resolution of the matter through the proceedings.
 In this regard, a positive duty is placed on all parties that they will help to support this overriding purpose of the court, including that they will comply with all directions and orders given by the court.
-Similarly, lawyers and barristers engage in conduct that assists this overriding purpose during the litigation.
-Any failure to comply with overriding purpose during litigation will be considered by the court when deciding upon costs.

 The NSW Local Court is governed by the Local Court Act 2007 (NSW) and the Local Court Rules 2009 (NSW).
 The Local Court deals with civil disputes for claims up to $100,000.